 - Screws and wall plugs

 Some outdoor tap kits may also come with a spool of PTFE tap.
-This will ensure a watertight fitting on compression joints.
+This helps to ensure a watertight fitting on compression joints.

 It is also possible to buy small thermal insulation jackets or “cosies”.
 These can be slipped over an outside tap and tied in place to prevent the tap from freezing in the winter.